-Could there be benefits to the Haulage industry once we leave the EU?
+Possible benefits to the Haulage industry after leaving the EU?

 It is not always possible for a haulage company to plan its work schedule ahead, so we need to be able to respond day by day to our customers’ needs.

 Much of Ticks’ work is in collecting fresh food consignments from UK ports and delivering them quickly to our customers.

 So the impact of any customs delays after Brexit is likely to be serious because if checks on consignments have to be carried out for every load, and this means waiting in queues then the supplies will be no longer fresh on delivery.

 This is always assuming that the ports have the space and the extra manpower that will be needed to carry out the checks.

 Then there is the issue of what to do about those “unaccompanied containers” which have been sealed and certificated at their origin and are then shipped across countries, loaded off trailers on one side of the Channel then onto a local haulier’s trailer on the other.
 This depends on all the countries through which the goods may have to pass accepting the same certification.

 Registration of both trucks and drivers may also be affected, which may mean drivers not being to travel freely across borders.